 JUST FOR TODAY: I will improve my mind.
 I will read something that requires effort, thought and concentration.
 I will not be a mental loafer.

 JUST FOR TODAY: I will make a conscious effort to be agreeable.
 I will be kind and courteous to those who cross my path, and I'll not speak ill of others.
-I will improve my appearance, speak softly, and not interrupt when someone else is talking.
+I will improve my appearance, speak softly and not interrupt when someone else is talking.
 Just for today, I will refrain from improving anybody but myself.

 JUST FOR TODAY: I will gather the courage to do what is right and take responsibility for my own actions.